Best Movers from Pennsylvania to Rhode Island (2025 Cost Data)

 - In the most recent presidential election, Rhode Island leaned Democratic, while Pennsylvania went with Republican.

 - Summer temperatures usually hit around 82ºF in Rhode Island and 83ºF in Pennsylvania.
-If those numbers are close, you’ll likely have an easy time getting used to the new climate.
+With these temperatures being similar, you’ll likely have an easy time getting used to the new climate.
 Just don’t forget to think about humidity, typical weather, and energy costs to get the full picture of summer in your new place.

 - During the coldest months, temperatures in Rhode Island can drop to around 19ºF, while Pennsylvania typically experiences lows near 19ºF.
 If both places have similar winter lows, moving between them should be a breeze, and your routine and expenses won’t change much with the seasons.